Classification of isometries of spaces of constant curvature and invariant subspaces: Invariant subspaces

-\subsection{Invariant totally geodesic hyperbolic subspaces of $\Hy^n$}
+\subsection{Invariant totally geodesic hyperbolic subspaces of $\HH^n$}

-The hyperbolic Grassmannian $\Gh{k}{n}$ is the set of all $k$-dimensional totally geodesic hyperbolic subspaces $\Hy^k$ of $\Hy^n$.
-These are precisely the intersections of $\Hy^n$ with $k+1$-dimensional time-like subspaces of $\R^{n+1}$ (see \cite{Ra}, p.
-70).
-Therefore $\Gh{k}{n}$ is an open connected subset of $\Gr{k+1}{\R^{n+1}}$, but not a Zariski open set.
-Hence it is a semialgebraic manifold of dimension $(k+1)(n-k)$.\\
+The hyperbolic Grassmannian $\Gh{k}{n}$ is the set of all $k$-dimensional totally geodesic hyperbolic subspaces $\HH^k$ of $\HH^n$.
+These are precisely the intersections of $\HH^n$ with $(k+1)$-dimensional time-like subspaces of $\RR^{n+1}$.
+Therefore $\Gh{k}{n}$ is an open connected subset of $\Grl{k+1}{\RR^{n+1}}$, but not a Zariski open set.
+Hence it is a semi-algebraic manifold of dimension $(k+1)(n-k)$.